circle2jt/ymlr-redis/README.md

     ymlr-redis'sub:
       uri: redis://user:pass
       type: buffer                            # Message type is in [text, buffer].
 Default is "text"
+      singleton: false                        # Only handle a job once time, the others will be skipped.
+Default is "false"
       channel: channel1
       channels:                               # channels which is subscribed
         - channel1